cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 We can think about orchestrating the previous application pipeline with Tekton to simplify it's usage and make it "manageable".
 Jenkins X is a very good solution to do that, because:

-- Jenkins X [buildpacks](https://jenkins-x.io/architecture/build-packs/) give you pre-set pipelines for your applications.
+- Jenkins X [build packs](https://jenkins-x.io/architecture/build-packs/) give you pre-set pipelines (among other things) for your applications.
 You can then start with a prepared and curated conceptual design that is easy to manage.
 - Jenkins X is not a pipeline engine, it's a CI/CD solution.
-So all resources like Git repos, users, `serviceAccounts`, environment `namespaces`, `ingress rules`, Docker Registry credentials, etc. are already configured to be able to orchestrate pipeline execution
+So all resources like Git repos, users, `serviceAccounts`, environment `namespaces`, `ingress` rules, Docker Registry credentials, etc. are already configured to be able to orchestrate pipeline execution.
 - Configuring or extending pipeline definitions is just a matter of defining the flow of stages with their steps/containers to be executed.
 And Tekton is used automatically to decouple run definition and execution.
 Monolithic abstraction, decoupled execution.
 - [Jenkins X Pipelines](https://jenkins-x.io/architecture/jenkins-x-pipelines/) simplify any pipeline process to develop features, release or promote/deploy your code through environment.

-To understand what we mean about Tekton orchestration, let's try to simulate the same specific tasks and steps defining a Jenkins X serverless pipeline without using buildpacks.
+To understand what we mean about Tekton orchestration, let's try to simulate the same tasks and steps in our previous Tekton example, but defining a basic Jenkins X serverless pipeline without using build packs.

-*NOTE: This is not yet the standard way to work with Jenkins X, but using a standalone `jenkins-x.yml` pipeline we can show the relation of Tekton objects created and orchestrated automatically by Jenkins X.*
+*NOTE: Don't think about this as a standard way to work with Jenkins X. We are showing first a standalone `jenkins-x.yml` pipeline to demonstrate how Tekton objects are created and orchestrated automatically by Jenkins X.*

 Jenkins X cluster creation and installation it's just a matter of minutes.
 So, to start executing pipelines we'll start to deploy a Jenkins X cluster from scracth in GKE after [installing the Jenkins X CLI](https://jenkins-x.io/getting-started/install/) (showing parameters instead of values):